Five key takeaways from Justin Trudeau’s latest remarks on row with India

 Canada and India have expelled diplomats from each other’s respective countries and on Thursday, New Delhi suspended visa services in Canada due to purported threats against its consular staff.

-Nijjar, a Canadian citizen and leading activist calling for an independent Sikh state within India, was fatally shot outside a Sikh temple in Surrey, a city about 30km (18 miles) southwest of Vancouver, on June 18.
+Nijjar, a Canadian citizen and leading activist calling for an independent Sikh state within India, was fatally shot outside a Sikh temple in Surrey, a city about 30km (18 miles) southeast of Vancouver, on June 18.

 India, which has long seen Sikh separatism as a security threat, has dismissed Trudeau’s accusations.
 The Indian foreign ministry also has called on Canada to “take action against extremists, terrorists, and organised crime”, referring to Sikh separatists.